WRF Output

 i or h

-input or history
+write to the input or history stream

 field name in the Registry file